mackorone/mms/doc/README.md

     5) m_mouse->turnRight()
     6) m_mouse->turnLeft()

-Functions 1-3 return true or false values correpsonding to whether or not there is a wall to the front, right, or left of the robot.
+Functions 1-3 return true or false values corresponding to whether or not there is a wall to the front, right, or left of the robot.
 Functions 4-6 instruct the robot to move forward, turn left, or turn right.
 No other functions are provided to the user and all other functionality must be supplied else-where,